-The next activity was where one participant from Highbury and one from the Creative School had to stand next to each other and improvise on synthesises that I’d set up on a table.
+The next activity was where one participant from Highbury and one from the Creative School had to stand next to each other and improvise on synthesisers that I’d set up on a table.
 Virtually no direction was given, none was needed, connection was intuitive.
 They looked across to one another, listening, reacting and the results were outstanding, you could feel the room lighting up with laughter and appreciation.
 I wonder if they might have forgotten about their differences for the most part by this point.
-When you’re laughing at the same comic timing of a synthesiser tone, or applauding a moment where something beautiful happened, everyone was feeling the same thing as everyone else.
+When you’re laughing at the comic timing of a synthesiser’s tone, or applauding a moment where something beautiful happened, everyone was feeling the same thing as everyone else.

 It was a lightly planned workshop.
 The games and activities were designed to get a sense of what would or wouldn’t work, so they weren’t deeply calculated, yet the connections made were hugely powerful.
 The conductive medium of music allowed a massive energy exchange, the effects of which will hopefully rumble on through the lives of those involved.

-“It felt natural, felt like we all just engaged well.
+When it was all over, Nick, one of the staff from the school who came along to support the session said: “It felt natural, felt like we all just engaged well.
 I was knackered from the week and it’s brought me up, I feel so much happier.”

-One pupil commented “it’s given me a warm feeling inside my heart, and I want to feel it again”.
+One pupil commented – “it’s given me a warm feeling inside my heart, and I want to feel it again”.